broAir/generator-jquery-ui-widget/README.md

 ## Usage
 Navigate to desired parent directory and type
-`$ yo jqueryui-widget`
+`$ yo jqueryui-widget [name]`

 ## Issues
-Please feel free to register an issue/contribute a fix if you see that this is failing to run or you have a feature proposal..
+Please feel free to register an issue/contribute a fix if you see that this is failing to run or you have a feature proposal.

 Good luck and happy coding